donovanm21/soil_sensor_data/README.md

 # IoT Soil Moisture Sensor Data Collection

 This is a basic project / starter project for retrieving soil moisture sensor data from a NodeMCU and a soil moisture sensor.
 The data from the NodeMCU is sent to an API which is updated and shown on a web application.
-This is a starter template and can be adapted for varios use cases with multiple sensors and endpoints to capture data and show live data with in a web application.
+This is a starter template and can be adapted for various use cases with multiple sensors and endpoints to capture data and show live data with in a web application.

 ## Components Used

-Standard NodeMCU or most ESP8266 controller.
+Standard NodeMCU with a ESP8266 controller

 <img src="https://raw.githubusercontent.com/donovanm21/soil_sensor_data/main/files/nodemcu.png" />